dogbubu/TransBubble/README.md

 Translate word with context and show as a bubble.

 Usage:
-1) Click BrowserAction to open status.
+1) Click BrowserAction to open state.
 2) Ctrl + Left Click On English Word.